mikeal/block-box/README.md

 * The size, in bytes, of the LARGEST BLOCK_LENGTH.
 * The number of TOTAL_DIGESTS in the BOX.

-With this information we can determine the optimal integer format of the OFFSET and BLOCK_LENGTH encodings and all digests smaller than the LARGEST DIGEST will be zero filled which means the size of the DIGESTS can be determined from the HEADER read.

-All digests in the BOX MUST appear in binary sort order in both the DIGESTS and their corresponding block data in the same order in the BLOCKS section.

 The DIGESTS section is an encoding of every
 [ DIGEST, OFFSET, BLOCK_LENGTH ] and since the
 largest of all these values was encoded in the HEADER the length of all these sections is fixed.

+This means the HEADER contains all the information we need to know
+* the optimal integer encoding of the OFFSET and BLOCK_LENGTH
+* and since all digests smaller than the LARGEST DIGEST will be zero filled the encoding of each DIGEST is now a static variable
+* which in combination can be used to determine the total length of the DIGESTS section.

+DIGESTS MUST be encoded in binary sort order, which means:
-In a single 24 byte header, we've got a perfect HASH TABLE encoding that we can seek into for fast inclusion checks.
+* For the cost of a 32 byte header, we've got a perfect HASH TABLE encoding that we can seek into for fast inclusion checks.

-All the efficient Set() operations we want to do using Block Sets() we can get out of this, whether it's in-memory or on-disc.
+* All the efficient Set() operations we want to do using Block Sets() we can get out of this, whether it's in-memory or on-disc.

+The details of BLOCKS encoding is covered much lower.

+# Simple Parser Walk-Through

 Since each section provides the information for fast seeking into the subsequent section you can parse, and build optimizations,